Distinguishing rule- and exemplar-based generalization in learning systems: Abstract

 \section{Abstract}

-Despite the increasing scale of datasets in machine learning, generalization to unseen regions of the data distribution remains crucial.
-Such extrapolation is by definition underdetermined and is dictated by a learner's inductive biases.
-Machine learning systems often do not share the same inductive biases as humans and, as a result, extrapolate in ways that are inconsistent with our expectations.
-We investigate two distinct such inductive biases: feature-level bias (differences in which features are more readily learned) and exemplar-vs-rule bias (differences in how these learned features are used for generalization). \Gls{evr} has been studied extensively in cognitive psychology, and, in this work, we present a protocol inspired by these experimental approaches for directly probing this trade-off in learning systems.
-The measures we propose characterize changes in extrapolation behavior when feature coverage is manipulated in a combinatorial setting.
-We present empirical results across a range of models and across both expository and real-world image and language domains.
-We demonstrate that measuring the \gls{ert} while controlling for feature-level bias provides a more complete picture of extrapolation behavior than existing formalisms.
-We find that most standard neural network models have a propensity towards exemplar-based extrapolation and discuss the implications of these findings for research on data augmentation, fairness, and systematic generalization.
+Machine learning systems often do not share the same inductive biases as humans and, as a result, extrapolate or generalize in ways that are inconsistent with our expectations.
+The trade-off between exemplar- and rule-based generalization has been studied extensively in cognitive psychology; in this work, we present a protocol inspired by these experimental approaches to probe the inductive biases that control this trade-off in category-learning systems.
+We isolate two such inductive biases: feature-level bias (differences in which features are more readily learned) and exemplar or rule bias (differences in how these learned features are used for generalization).
+We find that standard neural network models are feature-biased and exemplar-based, and discuss the implications of these findings for machine learning research on systematic generalization, fairness, and data augmentation.